Chris234k/chris234k.github.io/_games/batteryboy.md

 - 2 songs

 The player picks a character and can customize them with one item from each type.
 In the above demo, you see me equip the: cube character, dice skin, and aviator accessory.

-[ TODO: Needs minor line break? not the full "---" ???]

 Powerups, powerups, powerups.
 Powerups?
 We ended up with----what I think----is a fairly standard set of powerups.
 We settled on three: boost, shield, and magnet.
 In Battery Boy, you cannot miss any of the powerups.
 They appear directly in your path and you're pretty much forced to get them.
 However, which powerup will appear is random.
 I personally spent a lot of time on the boost and magnet, trying to make them stand out from the rest of the game.
 You can (hopefully) guess how they work, but here are some demos anyway:
 <div class="aspectratio">